Skip to main content

 The Single-Use Beverage Container Problem:

-Beverage bottles are littering our neighborhoods, clogging storm drains, polluting our waterways, and piling up in the landfill, which is estimated to reach capacity by 2040 if we don’t change course.
-Unfortunately, curbside recycling is not effectively capturing this waste stream, and many of those containers that do make it onto a recycling truck end up in the trash or “downcycled” (made into a lower quality product).
+Beverage bottles are littering our neighborhoods, clogging storm drains, polluting our waterways, piling up in the landfill, and breaking down into microplastic bits in the Bay.
+Unfortunately, curbside recycling is not effectively capturing this waste stream.

 At the same time, our recycling system is failing to meet the state’s recycling targets, and tons of recyclable beverage containers are buried in the landfill each year.
 Much of the material we think is being recycled isn’t.
 For example, all of the glass currently captured by our recycling system in RI is actually buried at the landfill, and most of the plastic isn’t turned into new bottles but is “downcycled” into lesser materials.